 Inevitably the price you pay for super-swift buildability is the relatively high upfront cost, but the system also offers potential savings in terms of flexibility in the location of internal walls, which can be built on top without the need for additional support.
 Hollow core decks are used mainly for upper floors in flats, but are ideal for cantilevered balconies, although cold bridging can be a potential design issue.

 Ground floors built of solid concrete remain popular with small builders and can often be an economic solution for home extensions.
-Although this method is very labour intensive, the cost of materials is relatively low, hence the appeal for DIYers with access to free labour.

 But there’s a risk with solid slabs.
 Whereas foundations are normally dug down at least a metre to anchor the building into solid ground, floor slabs sit on the cleared oversite, less than half a metre deep.
 So this isn’t ideal on soils prone to seasonal movement, like shrinkable clay with trees in the vicinity.